vshih/CloudDiff/README.txt

 Detailed description
 --------------------
-Opens your custom "diff" tool to compare file versions on Dropbox.
+Provides two options for comparing different versions of your Dropbox files:  1) a side-by-side diff within your browser, or 2) an external diff tool.
 This can be TortoiseMerge, kdiff3, FileMerge, or any tool which can be triggered from a command line.

 In the "Previous versions" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
-Click the Diff button, and your configured diff tool will open, once the versions have been downloaded.
+Click the Inline button to view the difference in-browser, or the Diff button to trigger your configured diff tool.

 Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.